DaikonWeb/daikon-examples/README.md

 ![Daikon](./logo.svg)

-Here you can find some useful example of how to use daikon.
+Here you can find some useful examples of how to use daikon.
-* A simple CRUD application wrote with Test Driven Development: [Vegetables](https://github.com/DaikonWeb/daikon-examples/tree/master/vegetables)
+* A simple CRUD application written with Test Driven Development: [Vegetables](https://github.com/DaikonWeb/daikon-examples/tree/master/vegetables)

 ## Authors